ByteriX/ImageLinter/README.md

   - cpp
 ```

 **resourcesExtensions** - array of extensions of resources files who contains screen layout.
 This files should contains using of pictures and will processining linter as sources.
 Default contains storyboard, xib.
+You can use any values, for example:
 ```yaml
 sourcesExtensions:
   - storyboard